timotejroiko/sweph/README.md

 This library is version locked to the Swiss Ephemeris in addition to its own revisions.
 For example, version `2.10.1-1` corresponds to the Swiss Ephemeris version `2.10.1` and this library's revision `1`.

-Updates to this library will be released under new revisions, while updates to Swiss Ephemeris will be released under matching semver versions.
+Updates to this library will be released under new revisions, while updates to Swiss Ephemeris will be released under matching SemVer versions.

 ## Documentation